-Knowing exactly when to buy or sell is not easy BUT there is something that can help you – it is called the golden cross - and it can help if you are a trader or a long term investor.
+Knowing exactly when to buy or sell is not easy BUT here is a indicator you can use to help – it is called the golden cross and the death cross - and it can help if you are a trader or a long term investor.

-A golden cross occurs when a short term moving average (50 days for example) moves up and crosses over a longer moving average (200 days for example).
+A golden cross is a buy signal and occurs when a short term moving average (50 days for example) moves up and crosses over a longer moving average (200 days for example).

 This indicates an increasing stock price and often results in higher trading volumes.

-Golden cross occurs when the short term moving average (red line) moves up through the long term moving average (orange line)
+Golden cross (Buy signal) occurs when the short term moving average (red line) moves up through the long term moving average (orange line)

 The opposite can of course also happen, when a short term moving average moves down and crosses over a longer term moving average.

-This pattern is called a death cross, and shows you that the stock price is falling and may continue falling.
+This pattern is called a death cross, and is a sell signal as it shows the stock price is falling and may continue to do so.

-Death cross occurs when the short term moving average (red line) moves down through the long term moving average (orange line)
+Death cross (Sell signal) occurs when the short term moving average (red line) moves down through the long term moving average (orange line)

-To understand the golden and death cross, it is important to know what a moving average is.
+To understand exactly how the golden cross or death cross can help you, it is important that you know what a moving average is.

 What is a moving average?

-A moving average is an indicator used to reduce the noise of daily stock price movements.
+A moving average is an indicator that reduces the noise of daily stock price movements.